rcsb/rcsb-embedding-model/README.md

 A web application implementing this method is available at [rcsb-embedding-search](http://embedding-search.rcsb.org).

-If you are interested in training the model with a new dataset [rcsb-embedding-search](https://github.com/bioinsilico/rcsb-embedding-search) provides different scripts and documentation for that task.
+If you are interested in training the model with a new dataset the repo [rcsb-embedding-search](https://github.com/bioinsilico/rcsb-embedding-search) provides different scripts and documentation for this task.

 ### Embedding Model
 The embedding model was trained to predict structure similarity approximating TM-scores with embedding cosine distance.